-What should I do if I have unprotected sex while taking Clarus®?
+What should I do if I have unprotected sex while taking Clarus?

-Remember that you should never have unprotected sex while taking Clarus therapy and for one month after you stop the medication.
+Remember that you should never have unprotected sex while taking Clarus therapy and for one month after you stop.

-If you do have unprotected sex while taking Clarus, you can use emergency contraception such as Plan B or Contingency ONE.
+But if you do, you can use emergency contraception such as Plan B or Contingency ONE.
 Plan B and Contingency ONE can be effective in preventing pregnancy if taken within 72 hours of unprotected sex or contraceptive failure.
 The earlier you use Plan B or Contingency ONE after unprotected sex, the greater the chance that it will work.
 If you are already pregnant, Plan B and Contingency ONE will have no effect on the pregnancy.
-Tell the pharmacist dispensing Plan B or Contingency ONE that you are on Clarus.

 When mistakes happen, emergency contraception is your last chance to take control of your reproductive destiny, so make sure you know how to get it, just in case.
 You can get Plan B and Contingency ONE directly from your pharmacist or get a prescription for it from your doctor.
-If more than 72 hours have passed you should discuss other forms of emergency contraception with your doctor or pharmacist.
-Call your doctor, or the Action Canada for Sexual Health & Rights bilingual hotline, 1-888-642-2725, for information about getting emergency contraception in your area, or call the toll-free birth control counselling hotline at 1-877-776-7711.
+Call your doctor, or the Canadian Federation for Sexual Health bilingual hotline, 1-888-642-2725, for information about getting emergency contraception in your area, or call the toll-free birth control counselling hotline at 1-877-776-7711.